New Anglers

 What fish can you attract with soft plastics?

 Soft plastics are used as baitfish imitations.
-They are effective when used to target other types of fish, such as Walleye, bass, and trout.
+They are effective when used to target other types of fish, such as Walleye, Bass, and Trout.
 As you can rig the soft plastics in different ways, it helps you to target a wide range of fish species.
 Regardless of the type of fishing you practice, there’s a soft plastic that will give you an extra leg in your game.

-Tip: If fishing for bass, rig your soft plastic with a weighted hook to cast it out and sink in the bottom.
-For trout, rig your soft plastic with a light wire hook to float above the bottom.
+Tip: If fishing for Bass, rig your soft plastic with a weighted hook to cast it out and sink in the bottom.
+For Trout, rig your soft plastic with a light wire hook to float above the bottom.

 Do you use a sinker and a leader with soft plastics?

 Using a sinker or a leader with soft plastics depends on fishing scenarios.
 However, adding a sinker is beneficial.
-For instance, adding a bullet-weight type sinker will help you maneuver through thick vegetation to get to those big bass.
+For instance, adding a bullet-weight type sinker will help you maneuver through thick vegetation to get to those big Bass.
 Likewise, adding a leader will help to strengthen your line and protect it from being cut by the fish’s teeth.

 Tip: The line size affects the fall rate and angle with jigs and soft plastics.